ali26-dev/bigspring-hugo-startup-theme/exampleSite/content/support/_index.md

   name : "Become a Member"
   price: "$49"
   price_per : "month"
-  info : "Best For Large Individuals"
+  info : "We encourage volunteers to be an active part of our organization and share our vision and purpose."
   services:
   - "Express Service"
   - "Customs Clearance"